adrien2p/medusa-extender/README.md

 - :building_construction: Flexible architecture.

-> No need anymore to put your services in the services directory, your entities in the models directory and so on.
-You put your files
-> where you want.
-That way you can organize your code as modules for example and group your modules by domains.
+>  You can organize your code as modules and group your modules by domains.

 - :tada: Create or extends entities